 Most of my newborn sessions take place in your home.
 However, if you would rather do your session outside (during warmer months), we can do so.
 I do have access to a studio if you prefer an indoor location outside of your home.
 There will be an additional $60 charge for studio sessions.

 The name of the game for newborn sessions is slow and relaxed.
-I like to take my time with these so that we are honoring your baby's needs, and maintaining relaxed and calm energy.
+I like to take my time with these so that we are honoring your baby's needs (as well as any rambunctious toddler's needs), and maintaining relaxed and calm energy.
 That means we take plenty of time for snuggles, diaper changes and feedings.

 These sessions will celebrate a particular milestone in your baby's first 2 years - whether that's holding their head up, sitting on their own, or their first birthday.
 Just like with the rest of my sessions, these will sessions will focus on genuine moments and fun.
-We will chat beforehand so I can learn about some of the ways you enjoy connecting with your baby right now - whether that's playing, reading, or blowing bubbles (which lots of babies LOVE).
+We will chat beforehand so I can learn about some of the ways you enjoy connecting with your baby right now - whether that's playing, reading, or blowing bubbles.
 Whatever makes your baby laugh and smile - expect to do a lot of that during this session.

 I have photographed lots of babies over the years - some who are less than enthusiastic about being in front of the camera.
 I am pretty good at getting them to warm up to me, and haven't had a session yet where I couldn't get any usable images of a shy kiddo.
 My approach is to honor them where they are and follow their lead - and we usually end up with some great moments!